 Finding proteolytic enzymes in food

 Papayas contain papain, a proteolytic enzyme that effectively breaks protein down into its amino acids.
 That’s one reason it has traditionally been used to tenderize meat.
-(3) Pineapples, on the other hand, provide another proteolytic enzyme known as bromelain.
+(3) Pineapples, on the other hand, provide another proteolytic enzyme bromelain.
 Studies suggest that bromelain may be used therapeutically in a variety of conditions from respiratory problems to digestive upset.
 (22)

 While papayas and pineapples are the best-known dietary sources, the following foods also contain proteolytic enzymes: